jvliegen/gameboy/journal.md

 First simulation seems to be working:
 ![alt text](http://jo.jkl52.be/images/gameboy_journal/20181109.png "First running simulation")

+So ...
+I can start jumping (uncondionally, immediately and absolutly, that is), but it will be some time before Mario will start jumping.

+What's next ... see what Tetris did ? ... investigate the "LDA nn" instruction ... maybe sleep on it first.

 ## November 8th 2018
 Brilliant idea to rebuild a gameboy on an FPGA.
 Started with reading around on the internet.
 A valuable source seems to be the [GameBoy manual](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf), who would have thought ?